 "Even if I know who did this?"

-They all hissed, drew a little closer.
-The feral light in their eyes blazed brighter than the huge ball of orange flame beginning to peek through the barren trees to the east.
+They hissed and drew closer.
+The feral light in their eyes blazed brighter than the huge, orange ball beginning to peek through the barren oaks and poplars to the east.

 "Who?", demanded PJ.
 "Tell us who, and there will be no war."